YashGogia/infinite-scroll/README.md

 In this example we'll explore a simple infinite scroll example using intersection observer in React.

-The API used for this is:
+The API used for this example is:
 `https://dummyjson.com/products`

 ## Checklist